 Some words are spelt differently in American English and British English.
+Often the American spelling is a survival of 18th-century British usage.
 The spellings are sufficiently similar to identify the word, but the unfamiliar form may still disturb the reader.
-If writing for an international audience, it may be better to use a synonym than to take this risk, although sometimes it cannot be avoided.
+If you are writing for an international audience, the American form is now much more likely to be recognised.